Tampa Child Custody Attorneys

 Domestic violence is a serious issue with substantial implications in child custody decisions.
 The safety and well-being of the child are top priorities in family court, so any allegations of domestic violence are taken extremely seriously.
 If your family has a history of domestic violence or abuse, this will likely impact the court’s decision regarding visitation and custody.

-When your family and future are on the line, don’t forgo your right to legal representation.
-Our family lawyers can alleviate stress by working diligently to achieve a favorable outcome in your case.
-We understand how volatile this time can be for kids and adults alike, which is why our advocates are committed to providing compassionate advocacy in life’s toughest seasons.
+When your family and future are on the line, don’t forget your right to legal representation.
+Our child custody lawyers can alleviate stress by working diligently to achieve a favorable outcome in your case.
 As experienced trial attorneys, we never shy away from tough litigation if that’s what it takes to obtain a fair outcome.
 With decades of combined experience and a proven track record of results in family law, you can trust our firm to safeguard your rights from start to finish.

 From parental relocation to parenting plan modifications, our Tampa child custody lawyers can guide your steps wisely in family court.
 Call (813) 710-4816 to schedule a consultation.